holodex/holodex/CONTRIBUTING.md

-# Contributing To Holodex
+# Holodex is a JOIN Open Source Project

-Our project is like local land stewarded by the [tangata whenua](https://en.wikipedia.org/wiki/Tangata_whenua).
+## What?

+This project has stewards and protectors who put aside self-interest to act as Kaitiaki for the whole.

 We welcome all contributions, such as but not limited to: